History of El Salvador in Timeline

 1979: Start of Salvadoran Civil War

-In 1979, the Salvadoran Civil War began, fought between the military-led government backed by the United States and a coalition of left-wing guerrilla groups due to socioeconomic inequality and civil unrest.
+In 1979, the Salvadoran Civil War began, fought between the military-led government backed by the United States, and a coalition of left-wing guerrilla groups due to persistent socioeconomic inequality and civil unrest.

-In October 1980, several other major guerrilla groups of the Salvadoran left had formed the Farabundo Martí National Liberation Front, or FMLN.
+In October 1980, several major guerrilla groups of the Salvadoran left formed the Farabundo Martí National Liberation Front, or FMLN.

-In 1980, the Commission on the Truth for El Salvador began investigating serious acts of violence, their nature, effects, and methods for promoting national reconciliation.
+Since 1980, the Commission on the Truth for El Salvador investigated serious acts of violence, their nature and effects, and recommended methods for national reconciliation.

 1982: FIFA World Cup Qualification

-In 1982, the El Salvador national football team qualified for the FIFA World Cup.
+The El Salvador national football team qualified for the FIFA World Cup in 1982.

-San Salvador suffered heavy damage in the 1982 earthquake.
+The capital San Salvador suffered heavy damage in the 1982 tremor.

 1983: Constitution